-Can a cancer diagnosis increase the risk of diabetes?
+Can a cancer diagnosis increase the risk of type 2 diabetes?
 New research from Korea attempted to answer just that in a recent study.

 It turns out the answer is “yes.”

 The team of researchers at Sungkyunkwan University, in Seoul, South Korea studied a general population cohort of 524, 089 men and women for up to 10 years.

 Participants between the ages of 20-70 years old without cancer or diabetes were included in the study, which was published in JAMA last week.

 A clear correlation was found between patients who developed cancer and type 2 diabetes, even after taking into account precancer risk factors.